Automattic/jetpack/extensions/readme.md

 ```
 .
 └── blockname/
-	├── blockname.php ← PHP file where the block and its assets are registered.
+	└── blockname.php ← PHP file where the block and its assets are registered.
-	└── client/
-		├── editor.js   ← script loaded only in the editor
-		├── editor.scss ← styles loaded only in the editor
-		├── view.js     ← script loaded in the editor and theme
-		└── view.scss   ← styles loaded in the editor and theme
 ```

 If your block depends on another block, place them all in extensions folder: